Little Italy, Camden/Islington

-The Procession of Our Lady of Mount Carmel – held on the Sunday after 16 July – is Little Italy’s most important event.
+The procession of Our Lady of Mount Carmel – held on the Sunday after 16 July – is Little Italy’s most important event.
 Except during wartime it has taken place annually since at least 1896.
 According to the church’s historian, “it appears to have been the first outdoor Roman Catholic manifestation of faith [in England] since the time of Henry VIII’s Reformation” – and Queen Victoria is said to have granted special permission to the local police chief in Holborn for the parade to take place.
-Decorated floats began to feature during the 1950s and nowadays thousands of people line the streets around St Peter’s to watch the procession every year.
+Decorated floats began to feature during the 1950s and thousands of people line the streets around St Peter’s to watch the procession every year.
 Nowadays there are stalls selling Italian delicacies too.

-To the west of the church there’s a handful of Italian eateries, including Casa Italiana San Vincenzo Pallotti and Terroni of Clerkenwell, which has operated in Little Italy for more than a century, though with a gap and a change of ownership.
-A little farther west, next to an Italian pizzeria, the Holborn School of Motoring (Scuola Guida) offers driving lessons in Italian.
+To the west of the church there’s a handful of Italian eateries, including Casa Italiana San Vincenzo Pallotti and Terroni of Clerkenwell.
+Farther west, next to an Italian pizzeria, the Holborn School of Motoring (Scuola Guida) offers driving lessons in Italian.
 Or you can buy a Vespa at Scootech, 73 Clerkenwell Road.

 Giuseppe Mazzini, the writer, patriot and revolutionary, lived in Laystall Street and founded an Italian language school in nearby Hatton Garden in 1841.